Grass cutting and weed spraying

 - privately owned

-We WILL cut grass on all District Council owned land, i.e.;
+We will cut grass on all District Council owned land, such as;

 - public open spaces

 - and also some owned by Worcestershire County Council (within 30mph zones) cut approx four to six times per summer season.

 Weed spraying on main roads, alleyways and public footpaths is routinely programmed in for the first spray in July and a follow up in September.
 Due to the nature of the schedule we don't have the capacity to do reactive work.

 Responsibility for controlling Japanese Knotweed rests with the landowner or occupier of the land.
 We take appropriate action when Japanese Knotweed is found on the land and open spaces we manage.
 This involves minimising the risk of it spreading and aiming to eradicate it in line with good practice.